vini7148/BOOKDB/README.md

 mybooks.py
 ```

-NOTE: Before running the application please complete the empty fields in the sqlserver_config.py file, all fields are necessary and should be properly filed before executing the mybooks.py application
+**NOTE**: *Before running the application please complete the empty fields in the sqlserver_config.py file, all fields are necessary and should be properly filed before executing the mybooks.py application*

 ## ScreenShot